Nicole Scherzinger: 2001–2002: Eden's Crush

 In 2001, Scherzinger's mother saw a commercial for the WB's show Popstars USA, a reality series with the aim to chronicle a music group's formation until the recording of their debut album.
 Warner Bros. imprint London-Sire Records signed the group to a recording contract before the band was named and had finalized its membership, due to the hours of network television exposure the group would receive.
-Initially reluctant to audition, Scherzinger later changed her mind as she saw it as an opportunity to travel to Los Angeles.
-For her audition she sang Whitney Houston's version of Dolly Parton's song "I Will Always Love You" and, alongside Ana Maria Lombo, Maile Misajon, Ivette Sosa, and Rosanna Tavarez, established the girl group Eden's Crush.
+Initially reluctant to audition, Scherzinger later changed her mind, seeing it as an opportunity to travel to Los Angeles.
+For her audition she sang Whitney Houston's version of Dolly Parton's song "I Will Always Love You".

+Along with Ana Maria Lombo, Maile Misajon, Ivette Sosa, and Rosanna Tavarez, Scherzinger established the girl group Eden's Crush.
 Their debut single, "Get Over Yourself", was released in March 2001 and debuted at number eight on the Billboard Hot 100; it became the first female act to debut at number one on the Hot 100 Singles Sales chart.
 Their debut studio album, Popstars (2001), debuted at number six on the Billboard 200 chart.
 They went on to tour with 'N Sync and Jessica Simpson, but, by the end of the year, their label went bankrupt and the group disbanded.
 During this time, will.i.am, front man of The Black Eyed Peas, approached Scherzinger to become a member of the group, but her then-boyfriend, Nick Hexum, declined.
 Following the band's dissolution, Scherzinger took a detour into acting and guest-starred in television shows such as My Wife and Kids (2002) and had a cameo in the independent comedy, Chasing Papi (2003).